hindutva/hindutva.github.io/main/social-cultivation/clan/practice/varNa/brAhmaNa/se_asia_meij.md

 na - unlike the sirovi~!a 'head-ba nd ' which does not onl y occur in m a ntras but which the padanda uses a lthough it does not occur in any brahma nic rite.
 These facts suggest th at most of the so-called Ba linese brahmins were T antrics of various a ffili ations and persuasions, Buddhist as weil as nonBuddhist.
-They may have included a few of partial a nd more or less distant bra hmin origins a nd others pretending to be brahmins or la ter looked upon as such.
-The position they occ upi ed was and still is similar to the position of brahmins (at least, until recently ) in Indi a : they continue to be patrilinear ritual ex perts with knowledge of m a ntras and a high ritual and socia l status, advisers of princes a nd others and comfortably placed in their society.
+They may have included a few of partial and more or less distant bra hmin origins and others pretending to be brahmins or la ter looked upon as such.
+The position they occ upi ed was and still is similar to the position of brahmins (at least, until recently ) in Indi a : they continue to be patrilinear ritual ex perts with knowledge of m a ntras and a high ritual and socia l status, advisers of princes and others and comfortably placed in their society.
 They were a lso conce rned with their sta tus as brahmins (kabrahmanan; cf. Rubinstein 1991 ); but they were not brahmins.
 Between Indi a and the mainland of Southeast Asia the prohibited seatrave! would not have been necessary.
 Even so, the court or 'Buddhist brahmins' of Thailand and Cambodia, already m entioned , crossed the sea from
 Southeast Indi a though it happened only a few ce nturies ago.
 Like the brahmins of Bali, they lack Vedic m a ntras, upanayana, the sacred thread and gotras, not to mention more exo ti c Vedic paraphernalia.
 Unlike their Ba linese counterparts, they possess no t only Sanskrit but also Tamil tex ts (Sarma 1972).
 As we have already see n, it is likely th at neither they nor the Saivite ascetics of I ndon esia were brahmins.
-Earlier and on the mainl a nd of Sou theast Asia, a brahmin presence may have been more probable.
+Earlier and on the mainl and of Sou theast Asia, a brahmin presence may have been more probable.
 The South India n brahmin who belonged to the làittirfya school according to a seventh century Cambodian inscription (Bha ttacharya 1961: 131 note I) is likely to have been a brahmin.
-The use of Vedic ritua l terms a nd th e reference to a (post-Vedic) brahmayaJiia during which allegedly Vedic and other tex ts were recited (ibid.
+The use of Vedic ritua l terms and th e reference to a (post-Vedic) brahmayaJiia during which allegedly Vedic and other tex ts were recited (ibid.
 148- 150), on the other hand, prove little and Bhattacharya comments that ' les rites proprement védiques n'ontjoué aucun rale au Cambodge.'
 It see ms safe to conclude that the la rge m aj ority of the so-called